-To tackle this challenge and get more people involved with product design, we held our first cross-team Design Sprint (based on the Google Ventures Design Sprint) at Skycatch.
-While a normal Design Sprint consists of 5 full days of activities, we consolidated our sprint into a mere 8 hours of design thinking, brainstorming and more.
+To tackle this challenge and get more people involved with product design, we held our first cross-team Design Sprint (based on the Google Ventures model) at Skycatch.
+While a normal sprint consists of 5 full days of activities, we consolidated our sprint into a mere 8 hours of design thinking, brainstorming and more.

 The team included members from across the company, bringing many different perspectives to the table.

 - Sylvia Chow (Customer Success Manager)